Everad/cpa-everad-book/statistics.md

     sids2: [sid2] -- one of /analytics/lists/sids2,
     sids3: [sid3] -- one of /analytics/lists/sids3,
     sids4: [sid4] -- one of /analytics/lists/sids4,
-    sids5: [sid5] -- one of /analytics/lists/sids5
+    sids5: [sid5] -- one of /analytics/lists/sids5,
+    affiliates: [ids] -- one of `/master-account/` . available only for master accounts. by default all stats from master and children account is shown
 }
 ```